This is part 2 of my wife’s two-and-a-half month ordeal with end-of-life trauma.

 The totally shocked receptionist blurted out, “I don’t make the rules, all I do is enforce them.”
 So, as a result of this inane rules, I spent many hours a day in the hospital prison, so to speak.
 It was only after my dearly beloved was finally taken off the critical list that I managed to get more than a handful of hours of sleep in a given day.

 I want to finish off this post on a little lighter mode.
 Some of you who have visited my “About Me” page know that I have a goatee, I have had it for about fifteen-years now.
 But, after so many hours masked up, my goatee looked like Medusa’s hair.
-After have about 4 hours sleep in a two-day period, I decided to shave it off but started on a new one the next day.
+After I had had about 4 hours sleep in a two-day period, I decided to shave it off, but started on a new one the next day.
 It has been about three months now and my beard is almost back to normal.

 Next week, I will be talking about all the doctors I talked with during her two-week stay in the hospital before going to a nursing/recuperative care facility.
 I don’t know if you will believe me, but I promised I will give you only the facts. 😎